Tals101/home-soc-lab-wazuh/aws-cloud-security-monitoring-lab/notes/lab-notes.md

-\# AWS Cloud Security Monitoring Lab Notes

-\## Lab Summary

-This lab focused on building a basic AWS security monitoring pipeline using native AWS services.
-The environment was configured to log security-relevant activity, generate detections, trigger alarms, and deliver email notifications.

-\---

-\## Services Used

-\- AWS IAM

-\- AWS CloudTrail

-\- Amazon CloudWatch Logs

-\- CloudWatch Metric Filters

-\- CloudWatch Alarms

-\- Amazon SNS

-\---

-\## Environment Notes

-\- Root MFA was already enabled before the lab

-\- An admin lab user already existed

-\- A security auditor lab user and policy already existed

-\- An existing CloudTrail trail was reused

-\- CloudWatch Logs integration was added to the trail

-\---

-\## Detection Rules Created

-\- `NoMFAConsoleLogin`

-\- `RootLogin`

-\- `AccessKeyCreated`

-\- `IAMPolicyChange`

-\---

-\## Alarms Created

-\- `NoMFAConsoleLogin-Alarm`

-\- `RootLogin-Alarm`

-\- `AccessKeyCreated-Alarm`

-\- `IAMPolicyChange-Alarm`

-\---

-\## SNS Topic

-\- `security-alerts-lab`

-\---

-\## Test Activity Performed

-A temporary access key was created to generate a `CreateAccessKey` event.
+# AWS Cloud Security Monitoring Lab Notes

+## Summary

+This lab was built to create a basic AWS cloud security monitoring workflow using native AWS services.
+The environment was configured to capture account activity, detect selected security events, trigger alerts, and confirm email notification delivery.

+## Services Used

+- AWS IAM
+- AWS CloudTrail
+- Amazon CloudWatch Logs
+- CloudWatch Metric Filters
+- CloudWatch Alarms
+- Amazon SNS

+## Environment Details

+- Root MFA was already enabled before the lab began
+- An existing lab admin user was used for setup
+- An existing security auditor user and policy were already available
+- An existing CloudTrail trail was reused
+- CloudWatch Logs integration was added to the trail

+## Detection Rules Created

+- `NoMFAConsoleLogin`
+- `RootLogin`
+- `AccessKeyCreated`
+- `IAMPolicyChange`

+## Alarms Created

+- `NoMFAConsoleLogin-Alarm`
+- `RootLogin-Alarm`
+- `AccessKeyCreated-Alarm`
+- `IAMPolicyChange-Alarm`

+## SNS Topic

+- `security-alerts-lab`

+## Validation Performed

+A temporary access key was created to generate a `CreateAccessKey` event and test the monitoring pipeline.

 The test confirmed that:

-\- The event was logged by CloudTrail
+- CloudTrail captured the event

-\- The metric appeared in the `SecurityLab` namespace
+- The metric appeared in the `SecurityLab` namespace

-\- The alarm changed from `Insufficient data` to `In alarm`
+- The alarm changed from `Insufficient data` to `In alarm`

-\- An SNS email alert was received successfully
+- An SNS email notification was received successfully

-The temporary access key was deleted after testing.
+After validation, the temporary access key was deleted.

-\---

-\## Evidence Collected
+## Evidence Collected

-\- Screenshot of all alarms

-\- Screenshot of alarm history
+- CloudWatch alarms overview screenshot
+- Alarm history screenshot

-\- Screenshot of SNS email alert
+- SNS email alert screenshot

-\- Screenshot of metric activity

-\---
+- CloudWatch metric screenshot

-\## Key Takeaway
+## Key Takeaway

-This lab showed how AWS native services can be used to build a simple but effective cloud security monitoring workflow without relying on third-party tools.
+This lab showed how AWS native services can be used together to build a simple but effective cloud security monitoring workflow without third-party tools.